Quinn (soccer): College career

 Quinn attended Duke University, where they played collegiate soccer for the Duke Blue Devils from 2013 to 2018 and majored in biology.
-They were the first Canadian to play for the Blue Devils.
+They were the first Canadian to play for Duke's women's soccer team.

 During their freshman season, Quinn started in four of the seven matches they played.
 They missed eight games after being injured early in the season.
 They recorded an assist against the Boston College Eagles.
 The following season, Quinn was a starting midfielder in 12 of the 14 games they played.
 They scored two goals during the season, including one game-winner.
 Despite missing four games due to injury, Quinn recorded 1,060 minutes of play their sophomore season.
 As a junior, Quinn was a starting defender in 20 of the 22 games they played and logged 1,974 minutes despite missing three games due to an ankle injury.
 The defensive line's 14 shutouts ranked first in the ACC and seventh in the nation.
 During a match against Florida in the NCAA Sweet 16, Quinn scored an equalizing header goal to tie the match 1–1.
 After winning the match 2–1, Duke advanced to the NCAA Cup quarterfinals.
 Quinn played in four matches in 2016 due to competing at the 2016 Rio Olympics with the national team and injuries.

 As a redshirt senior in 2017, Quinn earned Atlantic Coast Conference (ACC) Midfielder of the Year honors (the first Duke player to do so) and was a Hermann Trophy semifinalist.
 The same year, they were named All-ACC First Team and United Soccer Coaches First Team All-American.